Skip to main content

 • then cancels 25 hours before the class starts,

-• they'll get Momence dollar credits back, keeping the revenue in your business.
+• they'll get Momence credits back, keeping the revenue in your business.

 • And, if they made the purchase using a class pack, they'll get the class credit back